ReDI-School/js2-munich-2019-fall/sessions/plan.md

 create own recipe backend with node.js/express/MongoDB or similar

-extend recipe site by shopping basket
+extend recipe site by shopping basket (like Yummly)
     idea: collect items from recipes which have to be bought in order to cook them store shopping basket in local storage
     manage shopping basket with own microservice

 recipe editor

-automatic testing
-- unit tests
-- snapshot tests
-- e2e testing with Cyprus (perhaps session by Anna from JS1)